zwallen/SLURM_Shotgun_Metagenomic_Pipeline/README.md

            needed to run pipeline steps (e.g. activating
            conda environments, loading modules, adding to
            PATH, etc.).
-     -a    (Required) Path to adapters.fa file that comes
-           packaged with BBMerge and BBDuk.
      -r    (Required) Path to directory of host genome
            Bowtie2 indexed reference files (.bt2 files).
      -c    (Required) Path to ChocoPhlAn database directory.
      -u    (Required) Path to UniRef90 database directory.
-     -m    (Required) Path to clade marker info file
+     -t    (Required) Path to clade marker info file
            mpa_v30_CHOCOPhlAn_201901_marker_info.txt.bz2
      -f    (Required) E-mail to send notifications to upon
            failure of any jobs.
+     -m    (Optional) Merge paired-end reads before
+           performing the pipeline using BBMerge.
+     -a    (Optional) Path to adapters.fa file that comes
+           packaged with BBMerge and BBDuk.
+Required when
+           merging reads.
      -s    (Optional) Skip certain steps in the pipeline if need be.
 Provide a comma separated list of steps that you wish to skip in the pipeline.
 List may
-           have the values: fastqc, bbmerge, bbduk,
+           have the values: fastqc, bbduk, kneaddata, humann
-           kneaddata, humann.
 ```
 ```
 ./Create_Cladogram.sh -h